derivativeoflog7/derivativeoflog7.github.io/_posts/2025-10-22-enabling-s3-sleep-on-a-zen-2-lenovo-ideapad-flex-5.markdown

 - [RU.EFI](https://ruexe.blogspot.com/), or another way to directly edit EFI variables. *efivar* on Linux probably is more than enough, but I haven't tried it.

 # Part I - finding the right variable
-The first thing to do find the EFI variable responsible for disabling S3 sleep; this is usually in the form of an option that toggles between S3 and modern sleep.
+The first thing to do find the EFI variable responsible for disabling S3 sleep; this is usually, but not always, in the form of an option that toggles between S3 and modern sleep.

 Download the firmware update corresponding to the firmware revision you currently have installed, and extract the raw image from it.
 In case of Lenovo update packages, you can extract them using *innoextract*: ```innoextract <utility>.exe```
 This will dump the content of the update utility in a folder, which in my case contained only four files, of which ```JCCN43WW.cap``` was the actual firmware file.

 Open *UEFITool*, and open the firmware file, and a tree view will appear.
 Press CTRL+F, and do a text search for potentially related strings (in my case "**modern**" worked, but other options could be "**S3**", "**sleep**", "**standby**", etc).
-Note that if you need to do another search, it will append the new results to the old ones; if you don't want that to happen right click on the search result and clear them or press CTRL+Backspace.
+Note that if you then perform another search, it will append the new results to the old ones; if you don't want that to happen right click on the search result and clear them, or press CTRL+Backspace.

 Ignore any results that aren't PE32 image sections.
 Double click on a search result to expand the tree view to it, and on that view right click it and do *Extract as is...*.

 ![UEFITool](/images/2025-10-22/uefitool.jpg)

 From a terminal, run *IFRExtractor* on the extracted image: ``ifrextractor <PE32_image>```.
-If it errors out with *No IFR data found*, proceed to extract and run the extractor on another PE32 image.
+If it errors out with *No IFR data found*, proceed with another PE32 image.
 If it succeeds, it will produce a txt file.
 Open it, search for the same string you did in the previous step, and see if you find the option that manages S3 sleep.

-In my case, the correct "submodule" was *AmdPbsSetupDxe*, and the option I was looking for has a *prompt* string of "**S3/Modern Standby Support**".
+In my case, the correct file was *AmdPbsSetupDxe*, and the option I was looking for has a *prompt* string of "**S3/Modern Standby Support**".

 ![Variable](/images/2025-10-22/ifs.jpg)